isagarh1/Retail-Profit-Leakage-Operational-Analytics/README.md

 # Retail Operations & Profitability Dashboard

+## Overview
+This project analyzes retail sales, profitability, returns, and fulfillment performance using SQL and Power BI.
+The dashboard was designed to identify margin leakage, operational inefficiencies, and regional return trends through KPI-driven retail analytics and business-focused data visualization

 ## Business Problem
 Despite consistent sales growth, the business faced profitability pressure due to high discounting, return-heavy regions, and fulfillment inefficiencies.
 The objective was to identify operational and financial areas impacting overall business performance.